Homological mirror symmetry for orbifold log Calabi-Yau surfaces: Introduction

 The parameters $\mathbf{q}_i$ and $\tau_i$ have a precise interpretation in terms of holomorphic curve invariants of $\mathcal{X}$, namely the disk potential and the quantum orbifold cohomology: $\mathbf{q}_i$ is a Novikov parameter associated to a class in $H^2(\mathcal{X})$ , whereas the $\tau_i$ correspond to twisted sectors in the Chen-Ruan cohomology of $\mathcal{X}$.
 As such, they depend on the symplectic structure of $\mathcal{X}$ which in turn determines the complex structure of $M^0$.
 However, our main goal is to study instead the symplectic structure of $M^0$ so these values will not be of particular importance.
 In particular, there exists a deformation $\mathbf{f}_s:=\frac{\prod (y+\mathbf{q}_i)}{xy}+sx+(\tau_1y+\dots \tau_{\frac{k-1}{2}}y^{\frac{k-1}{2}})$ which, for $s$ very small, $\tau_1=1, \tau_j=0,j>1$ and $\mathbf{q}_i$ all equal to $1$, has critical values distributed as in Figure \ref{fig:vanishingpaths}.
 There are $k-2$ critical values which shoot off to infinity as $s\rightarrow 0$, three critical values near $0$ (in blue) and a degenerate $k+1$-fold critical value at $-1$.
-After perturbing $P$ from $(1+y)^{k+1}$ to $(1+y)^{k+1}+\epsilon$, the degenerate critical value splits off into $k+1$ non-degenerate ones (alternatively, one can resolve the degenerate critical point, obtaining a tower of rational curves within a single singular fiber with multiple nodes).
+After perturbing $P$ from $(1+y)^{k+1}$ to $(1+y)^{k+1}+\epsilon$, the degenerate critical value splits off into $k+1$ non-degenerate ones.
 It is crucial to take $s$ very small, otherwise the distribution of critical values will be quite different than the one depicted in Figure \ref{fig:vanishingpaths}.

 The total space of the Landau-Ginzburg model is a non-exact symplectic manifold.
-Following Auroux-Katzarkov-Orlov in \cite{auroux_mirror_2004}, we will define our non-exact Fukaya-Seidel category to be generated by the vanishing cycles as in \ref{def:FukayaCategory} with the various pseudoholomorphic polygons weighted by their symplectic area, as well as the holonomy associated to a B-field (this, as well as the grading data and spin structure, is explained in more detail in Section \ref{sec:Lagvc}). \end{defn}
+Following Auroux-Katzarkov-Orlov in \cite{auroux_mirror_2004}, we will define our non-exact Fukaya-Seidel category to be generated by the vanishing cycles as in \ref{def:FukayaCategory} with the various pseudoholomorphic polygons weighted by their symplectic area in $M^0$, as well as the holonomy associated to a B-field (this, as well as the grading data and spin structure, is explained in more detail in Section \ref{sec:Lagvc}).
+The structure constants of multiplication depend on a set of Novikov parameters\footnote{Not to be confused with the parameters $\mathbf{q}_i$ which depend on the symplectic structure of $\mathcal{X}$ rather than $M^0$.} $q_{1,j}:=\exp(2\pi i [B+i\omega](S_{1,j})), j=2,\dots, k+1$, where $S_{1,j}$ are spheres in $M^0$.
+Under the topological identification of $M^0$ as the complement of a cylinder in the $A_k$ Milnor fiber, these are the generators of $H_2$ of the Milnor fiber. \end{defn}